mareklexuan/jekyll-tips-tricks/code-snippets/read-time.md

 ## Notes

 - For posts shorter than your reading rate, set fixed reading time as "1 minute".
-- Liquid filter "divided_by:" rounds down to nearest integer.
+- Liquid filter "divided_by:" rounds down to the nearest integer.
 To round up, just simply add +1 minute to read time.